ssjoholm/rfxcmd_gc/README.md

 RFXcmd is Python script that interfaces the RFX USB devices from RFXcom http://www.rfxcom.com.

-All documents and other related to RFXcmd can be found at http://www.rfxcmd.eu

 REQUIREMENTS

 - Python 2.7, does not work with Python 3.x